 - The Docker image tag name

 You can modify the description for the repository by clicking the “Description” section of the repository view.
-Note that the “Full Description” will be over-written by the README.md file when the next build is triggered.
+The “Full Description” is over-written by the README.md file when the next build is triggered.

 GitHub private submodules

-If your GitHub repository contains links to private submodules, you’ll get an error message in your build.
+If your GitHub repository contains links to private submodules, your build fails.

 Normally, the Docker Hub sets up a deploy key in your GitHub repository.
 Unfortunately, GitHub only allows a repository deploy key to access a single repository.